-Ireland’s Energy Market is Unexpected Brexit Victim
+Ireland’s Energy Market Is Unexpected Brexit Victim

 Improvements on the horizon

-The good news is that volatility is expected to calm down as the weather improves and grid operators get more used to trading under the new arrangement.
+The good news is that volatility is expected to calm down as the weather improves and grid operators become more accustomed to trading under the new arrangement.

-Furthermore, the last-minute Trade and Cooperation Agreement drawn up between the U.K. and the EU foresees the development of what has been termed a “multi-region, loose-volume coupling” process for interconnector trading by April 2022.
+Furthermore, the last-minute Trade and Cooperation Agreement drawn up between the U.K. and the EU foresees the development of what has been termed a “multiregion, loose-volume coupling” process for interconnector trading by April 2022.

-“Exactly how this will look is unclear, with more detailed outlines of proposals expected this quarter,” Dixon said.
+“Exactly how this will look is unclear. [...]
+More detailed outlines of proposals [are] expected this quarter,” Dixon said.

 In the meantime, the U.K. is building new interconnectors to mainland Europe, potentially easing some of the strain on exports to Ireland.
 Work is currently underway on a 1.4 GW interconnector between the U.K. and Norway, the longest in the world, which is due to open later this year.